liamzebedee/tbtc-testnet-starter/README.md

  * a local ElectrumX server, forked to work with btcd.
  * pre-funded Bitcoin account for funding tBTC deposits.

-Remaining to fix:

- - [ ] Publish changes for tbtc.js, to use the simnet config from `bcoin`.

 Known issues:

 - [ ] tbtc.js will fail redemption with "Tx spends the wrong UTXO", for [certain address types](https://github.com/liamzebedee/tbtc-testnet-starter/issues/1).